Parker-Corbitt/Music_Visualizer/README.md

 - Marching Cubes
 - Dual Contouring

 Both operate on the same scalar field.
 In Song Mode, this field is perceived loudness evaluated over (time, amplitude, frequency); in Trend Mode, it is a loudness density over (amplitude, loudness, decade).
-The algorithms generate meshes representing **constant perceived-loudness surfaces** (isosurfaces).
-An adjustable isovalue selects which loudness level to visualize, and surfaces are shaded with per-vertex normals.
+The algorithms generate meshes representing **isosurfaces of this scalar field**—for example, constant perceived-loudness surfaces in Song Mode and constant loudness-density surfaces in Trend Mode.
+An adjustable isovalue selects which scalar level to visualize, and surfaces are shaded with per-vertex normals.

 ### Ray-Marched Volume Rendering